Teenage Mutant Ninja Turtles (2012 TV series) season 5

-The fifth and final season of the 2012 Teenage Mutant Ninja Turtles series, titled Tales of the Teenage Mutant Ninja Turtles, aired on Nickelodeon from March 19, 2017, to November 12, 2017, consisting of 20 episodes.
+The fifth and final season of the 2012 Teenage Mutant Ninja Turtles series, titled Tales of the Teenage Mutant Ninja Turtles, aired on Nickelodeon in the United States from March 19, 2017, to November 12, 2017, consisting of 20 episodes.

 On January 11, 2018, the season became available at Hulu.

 Plot

 Following Splinter's death and the Super Shredder's destruction at the hands of Leonardo, the Turtles, April O'Neil, Casey Jones and Karai have all moved on with their daily lives.

 Leo takes on even more responsibility as sensei.

 However, Tiger Claw and an underground cult dedicated to the Foot Clan have plans to bring back the Shredder, with the help of a Demodragon named Kavaxas.

 In another dimension inhabited by anthropomorphic animals in Feudal Japan, a lone rabbit ronin named Miyamoto Usagi has been tasked with protecting an unpleasant Pug named Kintaro, the "Golden Child" of the Sky Buddha.

-Meanwhile, the gray wolf wizard Jei transports the turtles into his reality to serve as mind-controlled hitmen, to prevent Usagi from ever reaching the Temple of the Sky Buddha.
+Meanwhile, the wolf wizard Jei transports the turtles into his reality to serve as mind-controlled hitmen, to prevent Usagi from ever reaching the Temple of the Sky Buddha.

 A flashback (prequel) shows how Splinter and the four Turtles, as babies, found their underground lair while being pursued by the Kraang.

 Splinter realizes he has been given a second chance at fatherhood, and names the infant Turtles after his favorite Italian artists of the Renaissance.
 After Splinter tells the story to his sons (who are kids when they first hear the story), he gives them their signature weapons and prepares them for the next level of their ninja training.

 In the alternate post-apocalyptic future, humanity and most of the mutant-kind have been wiped out after an extremely powerful and destructive mutagen bomb was triggered.
 An elderly, weathered version of Raphael and a robot containing Donatello's consciousness scour a wasteland that was once their home in New York City.
 They encounter a meerkat named Mira who is hunted by a honey badger named Verminator Rex and his gang of bikers.
 Mira reveals a map imprinted on her arm that leads to a haven called "the Green Paradise" or "Oasis".